openebs/website/docs/versioned_docs/version-4.1.x/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 ## Create DiskPool\(s\)

-When a node allocates storage capacity for a replica of a persistent volume (PV) it does so from a DiskPool.
+When a node allocates storage capacity for a replica of a Persistent Volume (PV) it does so from a DiskPool.
 Each node may create and manage zero, one, or more such pools.
 The ownership of a pool by a node is exclusive.
 A pool can manage only one block device, which constitutes the entire data persistence layer for that pool and thus defines its maximum storage capacity.

 A pool is defined declaratively, through the creation of a corresponding `DiskPool` Custom Resource (CR) on the cluster.
 The DiskPool must be created in the same namespace where the Replicated PV Mayastor has been deployed.
 User configurable parameters of this resource type include a unique name for the pool, the node name on which it will be hosted and a reference to a disk device that is accessible from that node.
 The pool definition requires the reference to its member block device to adhere to a discrete range of schemas, each associated with a specific access mechanism/transport/ or device type.